Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 ### CHR$( number )

-Returns a one-character string consisting of the character corresponding to the ASCII code (i.e. byte value) indicated by argument 'number'.
+Returns a one-character string consisting of the character corresponding to the ASCII code (i.e. byte value) indicated by argument ´number´.

 ### CINT( number )